 Discover the World (DTW): Europe

 - All Discover the World: Europe students must apply for their Visas through the New York City Consulate of the appropriate country.

 Important Note about International Travel Prior to Studying Abroad: Due to the processing time of the Consulates, students who participate in the OGS Group Visa Application Process will most likely have their Passports with affixed Visas returned in August 2017 prior to the Semester program departure dates.
 Students participating in the OGS Group Visa Application Process should not plan any travel outside the U.S. over the summer between April 18, 2017 and August 2017 – because you will not have access to your Passport during this time.

 Exceptions: Independent Visa Application Process

 For Spainsh and French Visas: If you have extenuating circumstances that you believe will prevent you from participating in the OGS Group Visa Application Process.
-You will need to discuss this with OGS prior to April 12, 2017.
+You will need to discuss this with OGS by April 18, 2017.
 For example, if you will need your Passport to travel outside the U.S. between April 18, 2017 and August 2017, you will likely need to apply for your Visa independently.